2017 World Series: Game 3

 The starting pitchers for Game 3 were Yu Darvish for the Dodgers and Lance McCullers Jr. for the Astros.
-The Astros scored four runs in the bottom of the second inning on a home run by Yuli Gurriel and RBIs by González, Brian McCann, and Bregman.
+The Astros scored four of their five runs in the bottom of the second inning.
+Yuli Gurriel led off with a home run.
+Josh Reddick followed with a double and Evan Gattis walked.
+González and Brian McCann then hit back-to-back RBI singles and Bregman hit a sacrifice fly for the final run.
 Darvish left the game after 1 2/3 innings, which was the shortest outing of his career.
 The Dodgers scored one run in the top of the third inning as Seager grounded into a double play after McCullers loaded the bases with three consecutive walks.
-The Astros added another run in the fifth on an RBI single by Evan Gattis and the Dodgers added two in the sixth on an RBI groundout by Puig and a wild pitch.
-McCullers wound up pitching 51/3 innings and allowed three runs on four hits.
+The Astros added another run in the fifth off Dodger reliever Tony Watson when Reddick singled and scored on an RBI single by Evan Gattis, aided by a throwing error by Watson.
+The Dodgers scored two in the sixth to cut the lead to two on an RBI groundout by Puig and a wild pitch.
+McCullers wound up pitching 51/3 innings and allowed three runs on four hits to earn the win.
 Brad Peacock replaced McCullers, completing the final 3 2/3 innings with no hits allowed and four strikeouts to earn his first major league save.
 It was the longest hitless World Series relief outing since Ron Taylor's four innings in Game 4 of the 1964 Series, and tied Ken Clay for the longest hitless postseason save, first accomplished in the 1978 ALCS.

 Gurriel made a racially insensitive gesture in the dugout after his home run.
 He stretched the sides of his eyes and mouthing the Spanish word chinito, which translates to "little Chinese Boy"; Darvish is from Japan.
 Gurriel apologized, and said that anyone from Asia is called a chino in Cuba, although he acknowledged knowing that the term was offensive in Japan from having played there.
 As a result, Rob Manfred, the Commissioner of Baseball, suspended Gurriel for the first five games of the 2018 MLB season without pay, but allowed him to continue playing in the World Series.

-The ceremonial first pitch was thrown by Houston Texans pass rusher J. J. Watt.